lisaogren/axios-cache-adapter/README.md

 # axios-cache-adapter

-> Caching module for axios
+> Caching adapter for axios

 Adapted from [superapi-cache](https://github.com/stephanebachelier/superapi-cache) by @stephanebachelier